 CLTC Range testing

-The CLTC is a driving cycle that simulates the typical driving conditions and patterns of Chinese drivers.
+The CLTC is a driving cycle that simulates Chinese drivers' typical driving conditions and patterns.

-The CLTC-P contains a total of 11 short trips (including 7 short trips in the low-speed phase, 3 short trips in the medium-speed phase, and 1 short trip in the high-speed phase) and 12 idle segments, with a total duration of 1800 seconds.
+The CLTC-P contains 11 short trips (including seven short trips in the low-speed phase, three short trips in the medium-speed phase, and one short trip in the high-speed phase) and 12 idle segments, totaling 1800 seconds.

 Duration, Seconds6746934331800